 While many are focusing our best efforts on planting a copious fall garden, some of us are still facing fruits and flowers from those summer crops that we have kept around the veggie beds.
 As a blossoming -or pro- gardener, this presents a perfect opportunity to practice your seed saving skills!

-This may seem like an incredibly simple process, but here we explore what seeds are worth saving, what are not, as well as how to harvest and preserve your seeds.
-The truth is, many of the modern seeds we gardeners work with are just are not worth saving- while others are invaluable.
+Unfortunately many of the modern seeds we gardeners work with are not worth saving.
 Fruits that come from what are called ‘hybrid’ plants typically produce unsuccessful seeds.
-Namely, this is because the parent plants are spliced with one, or several, other varieties in order to pull the best attributes together into a sort of ‘super’ plant.
-This is typically done to promote climate tolerance, pest prevention, and better fruit production among many reasons.
-Often, the seeds collected from hybrid plants will be sterile, or untrue to their parent plant.
+Namely, this is because the parent plants are spliced with one or more other varieties to pull the best attributes together into a sort of ‘super’ plant.
+This is typically done to promote climate tolerance, pest prevention, and better fruit productions.
+Often the seeds collected from hybrid plants will be sterile, or untrue to their parent plant.
 You may wind up growing one of the varieties that it was crossed with!

-Another common problem with seeds is the quality of the parent plant.
 Seeds typically reflect the fruit and plant from which they were harvested.
 If the plant itself suffered from diseases, the ailments may be transmitted through the seeds.
-That is why, if you can, try to harvest the fruit directly from healthy, prosperous plants!
-When choosing fruit at a farmer’s market, look for healthy-looking and attractive produce to pull seeds from.
-Look for mature, fully developed seeds when choosing- those that are too young will not germinate.
-This is why it is always good to collect during the end of a growing season.
+If you can, try to harvest the fruit directly from healthy, prosperous plants.

 Once your seeds have dried out completely, stored them in a cool, dry location for no longer than 2-3 years.
 Be sure to label your collection, as this may cause some confusion in the future growing season!